AymanJabr/MCP-Powered-Chef-Simulator-Game/documentation/5_mcp_integration.md

   "tool_name": "greet_customer",
   "description": "Greet a new customer and show them to a table", "parameters": {
-    "customer_id": "ID of the customer to greet", "table_id": "ID of the table to seat the customer at" }
+    "customerId": "ID of the customer to greet", "tableId": "ID of the table to seat the customer at" }
 }
 ```